fatihis/robin/README.md

+# Robin serverless e-commerce application

+## Introduction

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app),  using the [Tailwind.css](https://tailwindcss.com/), [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+I am trying to build an serverless e-commerce website that only have hosting expenses for site, not any API.
+I am going to try to get user orders by free-to-use API's with having any building phase.
+Products will be fetched from local JSON file.
+Website is completely responsive, I have used tailwind.css for development.

 ## Available Scripts